 Miller

-Miller Name Meaning: Origins and Significance
+Miller Name Meaning: Origins & Significance

-Miller Name Origins and Meaning
+Miller Name Origins & Meaning

 Miller as an Occupational Surname

 Miller is an English occupational surname that has been in use since the Middle Ages.
 The name derives from the Middle English word “mille,” whiich means “mill.”
 The Miller surname originally referred to a person who operated a mill, grinding grain into flour.
-This occupation was essential in medieval times, as bread was a staple food and mills were a common sight in most towns and villages.
+This occupation was essential in medieval times, as bread was a staple food & mills were a common sight in most towns & villages.

 English Origin of Miller